 The place is beautifully designed and the works of art are very impressive.
 Overall, it’s a great learning experience.

-Important info: It costs $3 USD to enter the museum and take the tour.
+It costs $3 USD to enter the museum and take the tour.
 Included in the admission fee is a coca tea and aromatherapy session.
 To get to the museum, take the same bus you would go to Ciudad Mitad del Mundo.
 From there you can get a taxi to the museum for a few dollars.
 If you wish, you can also join this private guided tour for $25 USD.

 Hot tip: Visit the Museo Templo del Sol Pintor Cristobal Ortega Maila with a visit to the Ciudad Mitad del Mundo.